 3. Not using the right amount of water

 Water is typically a key element when using a crockpot to cook up a tasty meal, so getting the right estimate is crucial to the success of your dinner.
-“Most cooks don’t put enough water in it, causing the food to dry out,” Steffanie Rivers, a 20-year crockpot veteran, told us.
+“Most cooks don’t put enough water in it, causing the food to dry out,” Steffanie Rivers, a 20-year crockpot veteran, told The Cheat Sheet.
 “Some add too much water and it bubbles out causing a mess on the walls and surface around the pot.
 So the crockpot cooking process is not totally hands off.
 You have to give minimal attention to it.”

 4. Not searing the meat

-Not to burst your bubble here, but some schools of thought say it’s better to not throw totally raw meat into the slow-cooker.
+Not to burst your bubble here, but some schools of thought say it’s better not to throw totally raw meat into the slow-cooker.
 According to The Huffington Post, you’re better off browning meats prior to cooking them in a crockpot.
 The reasoning behind this harsh rule?
 You’ll end up with a more flavorful meal.
 Chicken, however, is an exception.

-5. Not accounding for frozen food
+5. Not accounting for frozen food

 According to No. 1 bestselling cookbook author Cathy Mitchell, who’s been revered as the queen of “dump meals” in a crockpot, “Crockpots are often the recipients of frozen meal creations, but an easy mistake is not allowing for more time for a meal to cook.
 It is almost always preferable to thaw frozen food prior to placing it in the slow cooker to avoid a frozen core or undercooked food.”